 Craft settings that enrich your narrative by making them believable yet fantastical:

 - Sensory details bring scenes to life: Describe textures, smells, sounds, and sights.
 A city built on steam technology might be filled with metallic scents, clanking gears, and warm mists.
+A forest realm might hum with insect song and smell of moss and decay.

 Integrating Magic and Technology